syncfusion-content/wpf-docs/wpf/SfDiagram/Connector/Interaction/SelectionAndDragging.md

 ![Routing](Connector_images/Routing.gif)

-we are provided two types of routing.
+Diagram supports two types of routing algorithm..
 They are

-* Classic : Connectors segments will be added as needed to avoid intersection.
+* Classic : Additional segments will be added based on the position and dimension of the obstacles in their path.
+This type of routing gives less priority to geometry length and number of bends.

-* Advanced : Customized and less number of connector segments only will be added to avoid intersection.
+* Advanced : This routing type evaluates all possible geometrical paths for a connector aiming to find one that has a minimal bends and length.

-This can be enabled by using `RoutingType` property of `LineRoutingSettings`class.
+Routing algorithm can be specified by using `RoutingType` property of `LineRoutingSettings`class.

 {% tabs %}
 {% highlight xaml %}